-A Wrongful Death claim is a lawsuit pursued when someone is killed as a result of another person’s wrongful conduct.
+A wrongful death claim is a lawsuit pursued when someone is killed as a result of another person’s wrongful conduct.
+Hire a Birmingham wrongful death lawyer from Farris, Riley & Pitt, LLP to understand how to file a claim against that person.

 When a traumatic and unexpected accident takes a loved one’s life, it often leaves family members stunned, hopeless, angry, and uncertain about what to do next.
 Many times, the next of kin hesitate to reach out to a wrongful death lawyer.
 However, the moments right after such a tragedy are pivotal in holding the responsible party accountable.
 It’s essential to take photographs of the scene and contact eyewitnesses promptly.